Jumaruba/jtimesched/docs/02_assignment/02_assignment.md

 All tests passed with success.

-Although these might look simple, the lack of documentation overcomplicated the process of understanding of the function, since this is a `BlackBox` test approach.
-The meaning and the goal of the function had to be deducted and the function had to be executed in isolation, in order to distinguish by tries and mistakes the meaning of the parameters.
+Although these might look simple, the lack of documentation overcomplicated the process of understanding the function, since this is a `BlackBox` test approach.
+The meaning and the goal of the function had to be deducted and the function had to be executed in isolation, to distinguish by tries and mistakes the meaning of the parameters.